 At the beginning of February, I shared a Facebook post about why White History Month isn’t a thing, for reasons already discussed in the, “Colorblind” section, and it was met with some backlash.
 I wasn’t surprised, but I was still disappointed, and in defending my point I thought a lot about how the acknowledgement of diverse identities could pose a threat to those in the majority.

 Our population has been largely centered around a specific idea of “American” and those who don’t fit into that model are considered variants.
 Take the term, “African American” for example.
-We use it synonymously as a formal version of “black” to refer to people whose ancestors are descended from Africa, but that definition breaks down quickly.
-A white South African or a brown Egyptian that became U.S. citizens are both African Americans by definition, but we wouldn’t say they’re black.
+We use it synonymously as a formal version of “Black” to refer to people whose ancestors are descended from Africa, but that definition breaks down quickly.
+A white South African or a brown Egyptian that became U.S. citizens are both African Americans by definition, but we wouldn’t say they’re Black.
 Going further, the terms, “African American,” “Asian American,” and “Hispanic American” imply there is a default “American” and everyone else is a variant.
 Considering we don’t use the term, “European American” to apply to white people, it doesn’t take a lot of mental gymnastics to realize the structure of our language presents white people as the default, model American, even though our indigenous populations were here far before us and other people of color have just as a legitimacy attached to their citizenship.

 The structure of our language presents white people as the default, model American

-This idea of the “model American” is composed of a variety of social identities beyond whiteness: straight, Christian, and (until 1965 when all women could vote) male are also included.
+This idea of the “model American” is composed of a variety of social identities beyond whiteness: straight, cissexual, Christian, and male are also included.
 The more boxes you tick off, the more privilege you have.
 For so long, the particular segment of Americans that checked off every box were legally the only ones able to vote, own land, or easily participate in society.
 They steered the boat of our country to uphold that power and it wasn’t until oppressed people stood up and fought that they were awarded the dignity of being considered human.
 Basic, innate rights were never given out in America: they were earned through protest, uprisings, rebellions, and riots.
 This is true of the Boston tea party, the revolutionary war, Stonewall, the civil rights movement, women’s suffrage, bus boycotts, sit-ins, walk-outs, hunger strikes, and taking a knee.
 This is true today.
 I’ll get to the protests in part II.

-These social identities are parts of who we are and when hearing criticism against them, the first response for many white people (or men, Christians, or straight people) is to become defensive.
+These social identities are parts of who we are and when hearing criticism against them, the first response for many white people (or men, Christians, cis, or straight people) is to become defensive.
 Is it the right response?
 Of course not, but it’s human.
 In the face of conviction, we cling to anger because shame, guilt and humiliation are tangled emotions requiring deep effort to unravel.

 White people, if you want to grow, you gotta accept being uncomfortable.
 Growth starts with listening and listening is hard.
 It’s a skill that comes with practice of listening to understand; not to form a rebuttal.
 That reaction compounds this turmoil.
-If you don’t know where to start, hit the books but understand it’s not enough to know the violent history of whiteness, know your privilege, or to not say awful racist things to people- you must be actively aware of the racial disparities in our country, the systemic injustice and the internalized bigotry we all have within us and speak up when it counts.
+If you don’t know where to start, hit the books but understand it’s not enough to know the violent history of whiteness, know your privilege, or to not say awful racist things to people–you must be actively aware of the racial disparities in our country, the systemic injustice and the internalized bigotry we all have within us and speak up when it counts.

 I implore you to do your research, know the history of injustice in your country from all sides, not just what you learned from a high school textbook.
-And while you’re doing your research, read articles written by black writers, listen to black friends and loved ones with open arms and lots of coffee, but don’t ask black people how to fix this.
-We extorted black bodies through slavery, took advantage of black people by paying them pennies for their labor, and our first response to a video of a man being murdered or a Target looting shouldn’t be wringing emotional labor out of black people.
+And while you’re doing your research, read articles written by Black writers, listen to Black friends and loved ones with open arms and lots of coffee, but don’t ask Black people how to fix this.
+We extorted Black bodies through slavery, took advantage of Black people by paying them pennies for their labor, and our first response to a video of a man being murdered or a Target looting shouldn’t be wringing emotional labor out of Black people.
 Let others bring up their pain if they choose to talk about it, but let them do it on their timeline, not yours.
 Recognize if you’ve been posting “All Lives Matter” or phrases along those sentiments, you might not be someone people of color feel comfortable processing with.
 That’s okay.
 Accept their feelings because they are valid and they are real, and do better now moving forward.